Erich Rademacher: Flying breaststroke technique

+Later life

-Rademacher toured the United States in 1926 and Japan in 1927 as an exhibition swimmer.
-During World War II he fought against Russia, was captured, and remained in a prison camp until 1947.
+During World War II he fought against the Soviet Union, was captured, and remained in a prison camp until 1947.
 During that period he suffered a permanent face injury and did not like to be photographed afterwards.
-After returning to Germany he worked as an insurance clerk in Braunschweig and then in Stuttgart.
+After returning to Germany he shied away from swimming circles, and elected not to help set up a new swim association with his teammates from Hellas Magdeburg.
+Instead, he worked as an insurance clerk in Braunschweig and then in Stuttgart.

-Rademacher was inducted into the International Swimming Hall of Fame in 1972 and into the Germany's Sports Hall of Fame in 2008.
+Rademacher was inducted into the International Swimming Hall of Fame in 1972, and into the Germany's Sports Hall of Fame in 2008.
 A street and an indoor swimming pool in Magdeburg are named after him.

+Family

+His younger brother Joachim was his teammate in both water polo tournaments.

-His son Ulrich won 11 German swimming titles in 1954–58 and set 37 national records, and his another son Peter played for the German water polo team.
+His son Ulrich Rademacher won 11 German swimming titles in 1954–58 and set 37 national records, and his second son Peter Rademacher played for the German water polo team.

+Death

+Erich Rademacher died on 2 April 1979 in Stuttgart, West Germany, at the age of 77.